processone/docs.ejabberd.im/content/admin/guide/configuration.md

 :   Define the maximum number of items that can be stored in a node.
 	Default value is 10.

+`max_subscriptions_node: MaxSubs`

+:   Define the maximum number of subscriptions managed by a node.
+	Default value is undefined; no limitation.

 `plugins: [ Plugin, ...]`

 :   To specify which pubsub node plugins to use.
 The first one in the